zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ## Key Contributions

-- Developed a 3D nonlinear mechanical model based on Cosserat rod theory.
+- Developed a **3D nonlinear mechanical model of tendon-actuated continuum robots based on Cosserat rod theory**.
-- Proposed a shape prediction method using adaptive strain modal basis.
+- Proposed a **shape prediction framework using actuated strain modes (ASM)** that enables direct shape reconstruction from tendon tension measurements.
+- Derived an **analytical construction of an actuation-adapted strain basis** for continuum robots with arbitrary tendon routing.
-- Developed an SVD-based actuation redundancy elimination framework.
+- Developed an **SVD-based actuation redundancy elimination method** for tendon-driven systems.
-- Built and optimized a continuum robot prototype platform.
+- Designed and built a **single-segment tendon-actuated continuum robot prototype platform** for experimental validation.
-- Experimentally validated the proposed methods.
+- Performed **extensive experimental validation for multiple tendon routing paths (parallel, convergent, spiral)**.

 ## Prototype Platform